After the question is popped, all you hear is “when is the big day?”

 You’ll Have Access to the Best of the Best

 When you do start planning – give yourself extra time.
 With a long engagement, you can slowly plan your wedding over one, two or even three years.
-The good news about taking your time is you’ll have access to all of the best vendors – because it is unlikely they are booked two years out.
+The good news about taking your time is you’ll have access to all of the best suppliers – because it is unlikely they are booked two years out.

 You Have Time to Save for What You Really Want

 When you rush, you often have to sacrifice.
 But, with a long engagement you don’t have to sacrifice anything.
 Instead, you can save money for that dress you really want, save for the ideal wedding venue or even for the catering company.
-You can still put deposits down to secure your vendors, then enjoy a two year saving period.
+You can still put deposits down to secure your suppliers, then enjoy a two year saving period.

 Time to Learn